dOrgTech/werule-web/werule_new.md

 import 'package:werule/src/providers/proposal_detail_provider.dart';

 class ProposalLifecycleCard extends StatelessWidget {
-  final Proposal proposal;
+  // THE FIX: The redundant 'proposal' parameter has been removed.
-  const ProposalLifecycleCard({super.key, required this.proposal});
+  // The widget now correctly gets all its data from the provider. const ProposalLifecycleCard({super.key});

   @override
   Widget build(BuildContext context) {
-    // THE FIX: Read the full, calculated timeline from the provider. final timeline = context.select<ProposalDetailProvider, Map<ProposalStatus, DateTime>>((p) => p.fullTimeline);
+    final timeline = context.select<ProposalDetailProvider, Map<ProposalStatus, DateTime>>((p) => p.fullTimeline);

     // Convert map to a list of entries and sort by date.